 Speed up and simplify the application process right here online.
-Requests for new service can be made up to two weeks in advance.
-Click here to start the application process.
+Requests for new service can be made up to ten days in advance.
+Start the application process.

 You can also pay your bill online, and get information about your account (like your bill history, usage summary, etc.).
 If you move, you can transfer or disconnect your service online.
 You can also find out about other services GUC offers like AutoPay, our automatic bank draft program.
 You can even get energy saving tips to help you save money.

 Come See Us or Give Us a Call!